kodecocodes/git-book-fizzbuzz/README.md

-# Mastering Git: Forking Workflow Sample Project
+# Advanced Git: Forking Workflow Sample Project

-This is the sample project for the Forking Workflow chapter of the [RayWenderlich Mastering Git](https://store.raywenderlich.com/products/mastering-git) book.
+This is the sample project for the Forking Workflow chapter of the [RayWenderlich Advanced Git](https://store.raywenderlich.com/products/advanced-git) book.